nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Feature `find` enhanced
 In addition to the original `NameContainsKeywordsPredicate`, more predicates concerning each of the attributes in a `Person` are created.
 They can be fed to the `FindCommand` to filter out `Person` with the specified keywords in the specified attribute.

-**[Future version]** </br>
-Displaying statistics of the number of properties being sold/bought categorized by their room size to provide insight on the most popular number of rooms in a property.
-Displaying statistics of the prices of properties sold/bought to provide insight on the average property price sold/bought.
-Displaying statistics of lower price and higher price of preferences of clients to provide insight on the average asking price of a property.

 # Documentation, logging, testing, configuration, dev-ops